yba35/Vim/README.md

 Vim configuration files

 .vimrc contains all the needed configuration

-Vundle need to be installed.
+Vundle need to be installed: https://github.com/gmarik/Vundle.vim

 'vimiwiki' contains the vimwiki files - just edit the .vimrc.local file to adapt the  g:vimwiki_list variable